 Third, the current work contributes to work in experimental jurisprudence.
 Many legal theorists discuss the expressive nature of punishment (e.g., Feinberg, 1965; Kahan, 1996; Murphy & Hampton, 1988).
 However, relatively less research has empirically examined how laypeople interpret the message communicated via punishment.
 The current work addressed this topic and found that children, but not adults, may interpret punishment as expressing a social message that "mean" individuals have changed for the better.
-Put slightly differently, the present work suggests that children may conceptualize punishment as a vehicle for moral redemption; however, over development, the conceptualization of punishment-as-redemption declines.
-In addition to elucidating how people interpret punishment theorists that punishment needs to be severe in order to be communicative (Feinberg, 1965; Hart, 1959; Murphy & Hampton, 1988).
+Put slightly differently, the present work suggests that children may conceptualize punishment as a vehicle for moral redemption; however, over development, the conceptualization of "punishment-as-redemption" declines.
+In addition to elucidating how people interpret punishment's messages, the present work examined the assumption made by some expressive punishment theorists that punishment needs to be severe in order to be communicative (Feinberg, 1965; Hart, 1959; Murphy & Hampton, 1988).
 The results of Study 2 suggest that there may be nuance to this view.
 While it is possible that only messages emitted by severe punishments are audible to adults, the current work suggests that, among children, punishment need not be severe in order be communicative.
-Here, children reported that both severe (incarceration) and relatively minor (time-out) punishments help "mean" individuals become "nicer."
+Here, children reported that both severe (incarceration) and relatively minor (timeout) punishments help "mean" individuals become "nicer."
 Thus, at least among children, punishment does not need to be severe in order to be communicative.